 - a.
-No blank facades without windows and doors are allowed.
-All sides of the structures shall have architectural treatments. - vailing architectural style of the structure. - C. Window sills and trim are required for all exterior windows. - d.
+Blank facades without windows and doors are discouraged.
+All sides of the structures shall have architectural treatments. - b.
+Window and door styles should reflect the prevailing architectural style of the structure. - c.
+Window sills and trim are required for all exterior windows. - d.
 Flat panel exterior and garage doors are discouraged. - e.
-Garages should be recessed from the facade of the principal structure whenever possible to draw visual attention away from parking areas. - If there are multiple garages within a strucf. ture, they should be varied in their location to minimize the visual impact of a row of garage doors.
+Garages should be recessed from the facade of the principal structure whenever possible to draw visual attention away from parking areas. - f.
+If there are multiple garages within a structure, they should be varied in their location to minimize the visual impact of a row of garage doors.